-Girl Scout Brownies At the Girl Scout Brownie level (second and third grades), youths This means Have loads of energy and need to run, walk, and play outside.
+Girl Scout Brownies At the Girl Scout Brownie level (second and third grades), many Brownies This means Have loads of energy and need to run, walk, or play outside.
 Taking your session activities outside whenever possible.
 Are social and enjoy working in groups.
-Allowing youths to team up in small or large groups for art projects and performances.
+Allowing them to team up in small or large groups for art projects and performances if they would like to.
 Want to help others and appreciate being given individual responsibilities for a task.
-Letting youths lead, direct, and help out in activities whenever possible.
-Allow youths as a group to make decisions about individual roles and responsibilities.
+Letting them lead, direct, and help out in activities whenever possible.
+Allow them as a group to make decisions about individual roles and responsibilities.
 Are concrete thinkers and focused on the here and now.
-Doing more than just reading to youths about the Brownie Elf's adventures.
-Ask youths questions to gauge their understanding and allow them to role play their own pretend visit to a new country.
+Doing more than just reading to them about the Brownie Elf's adventures.
+Ask them questions to gauge their understanding and allow them to role play their own pretend visit to a new country.
 Need clear directions and structure and like knowing what to expect.
 Offering only one direction at a time.
-Also, have youths create the schedule and flow of your gettogethers and share those at the start.
+Also, have them create the schedule and flow of your get-togethers and share those at the start.
 Are becoming comfortable with basic number concepts, time, money, and distance.
 Offering support only when needed.
-Allow youths to set schedules for meetings or performances, count out money for a trip, and so on.
-Are continuing to develop their fine motor skills and can tie shoes, use basic tools, begin to sew, and the like.
-Encouraging youths to express themselves and their creativity by making things with their hands.
-Youths may need some assistance, however, holding scissors, threading needs, and so on.
+Allow them to set schedules for meetings or performances, count out money for a trip, and so on.
+Are continuing to develop their fine motor skills.
+Most can tie shoes, use basic tools, begin to sew, and the like.
+Encouraging them to express themselves and their creativity by making things with their hands, if they are able to.
+They may need some assistance, however, holding scissors, threading needs, and so on.
 Love to act in plays, create music, and dance.
-Youths might like to create a play about welcoming a new youth to their school or to tell a story through dance or creative movement.
+They might like to create a play about welcoming a new student to their school or to tell a story through dance or creative movement.
 Know how to follow rules, listen well, and appreciate recognition of a job well done.
-Acknowledging when the youths have listened or followed the directions well, which will increase their motivation to listen and follow again.
+Acknowledging when they have listened or followed the directions well, which will increase their motivation to listen and follow again.